mpv-player/mpv/DOCS/man/options.rst

     Verify peer certificates when using TLS (e.g. with ``https://...``).
     (Silently fails with older FFmpeg or Libav versions.)

+``--tls-cert-file``
+    A file containing a certificate to use in the handshake with the peer.

+``--tls-key-file``
+    A file containing the private key for the certificate.

 ``--referrer=<string>``
     Specify a referrer path or URL for HTTP requests.